jay-parkin/API-Webserver/README.md

 ### Drawbacks

 1. <b>Complexity</b>:

    - <b>Configuration</b>: May require fine-tuning and complex configuration for optimal performance.
    - <b>Learning Curve</b>: Advanced features and extensibility can lead to a steeper learning curve.

 2. <b>Performance Overheads</b>:

    - <b>Write-Heavy Workloads</b>: While PostgreSQL handles read-heavy workloads well, write-heavy workloads might experience some performance overhead due to MVCC and other features.

 3. <b>Resource Consumption</b>:

    - <b>Memory Usage</b>: Can be resource-intensive, especially with complex queries and large datasets.
    - <b>Disk Space</b>: May use more disk space due to its support for extensive features and indexing.

 4. <b>Replication and Clustering</b>:

    - <b>Built-in Options</b>: While PostgreSQL supports replication, clustering solutions are not as straightforward as those in some commercial databases.

 5. <b>Tooling and Ecosystem</b>:
    - <b>Third-Party Tools</b>: Some advanced features might not have as rich a set of third-party tools compared to commercial databases.

+Relational database systems, like PostgreSQL, are great for handling structured data while ensuring data integrity, flexibility, and strong query capabilities.
+They work well for a lot of different applications, but as your data grows in size and complexity, you'll need to manage and optimise them carefully.

 ## R6: ERD Design